On Counter-Revolution, Catholic France, Holy Water and Joseph de Maistre

 Today we have the third in my new series of YouTube videos devoted to Counter-Revolution, one where I try to define what Counter-Revolution is.

-But before we come to that (below) let me make some brief remarks on what is pictured above (which also features in the video).
+But before coming to that (below) let me make some brief remarks on what is pictured above (which also features in the video).

 The image is of an old French Holy Water font for the home that I got from France.
 And in our home, it is, as I say in the video, filled with Holy Water blessed in the traditional Latin Rite (which includes exorcism) by the Institute of Christ the King, a French order of Latin Mass priests who profoundly inspire me here in Ireland (as they also did when I lived in France, Spain and England).